How does this company make money?

 What does this company depend on?

-The operation depends on chemical separation reagents used to isolate rare earth oxides, specialized acid-resistant processing equipment rated for radioactive materials, Inner Mongolia Autonomous Region mining permits, rail transport connections to Tianjin and Shanghai ports, and containment facilities certified for radioactive waste storage.
+The company cannot operate without chemical separation reagents used to isolate the oxides, acid-resistant processing equipment rated for radioactive materials, mining permits issued by the Inner Mongolia Autonomous Region, rail connections running to Tianjin and Shanghai ports, and certified radioactive waste containment facilities on-site.

 Who depends on this company?

-Chinese electronics manufacturers depend on this supply for neodymium and dysprosium — rare earth elements used in permanent magnets inside smartphones and electric vehicle motors — and a disruption would cause shortages of those inputs.
-Japanese automotive suppliers rely on lanthanum (a rare earth element used in hybrid battery electrodes) sourced through this supply chain.
-Wind turbine manufacturers depend on rare earth magnet materials for generator production, and interruptions would delay that production.
+Chinese electronics manufacturers rely on this company's neodymium and dysprosium for the permanent magnets inside smartphones and electric vehicle motors — a supply gap would cause shortages across both industries.
+Japanese automotive suppliers depend on its lanthanum for hybrid battery electrodes.
+Wind turbine makers use its magnet-grade oxides for generator components and would face production delays if supply stopped.

 How does this company scale?